-A young executive couple, Dave and Marie were looking for a major lifestyle change.
-They dreamt of being closer to their careers, their friends & family, and all the perks of downtown living but most of all having more quality time with one another.
+With the desire to relocate to a convenient and central downtown location, Dave and Marie were looking for a major lifestyle change.
+They dreamt of being closer to their careers, their friends & family, and the perks of downtown living, but most of all having more quality time with one another.
 "Dave & Marie are fans of Industrial Chic design.

 Framed vs. Frameless Cabinets